 Patients need to understand how to manage their diabetes, as well as how to address their autoimmune dysfunction.
 In addition, patients need to understand how to recognize, treat, and prevent hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar) and how to give injections of insulin and glucagon.
 Blood glucose levels should be checked at least 4 to 6 times per day if a patient wants to manage their diabetes more effectively.

-Causes of Autoimmune and Beta Cell Dysfunction
+Root Causes of Autoimmune Diseases and Beta Cell Dysfunction

 Despite many of the scientific advancements that have been made in diabetes pathology, there is still a lack of understanding about how the immune system attacks healthy cells, causing various autoimmune diseases such as Type 1 diabetes, multiple sclerosis, lupus and celiac disease.